OCEAN-xyz/datum_gateway/README.md

 ### Connecting to a Bitcoin Node

-When running the DATUM Gateway in Docker, you need to configure it to connect to your Bitcoin node.
-The connection method depends on where your Bitcoin node is running:
+When running the DATUM Gateway in Docker, you need to configure it to connect to your Bitcoin node(s).
+The DATUM Gateway supports connecting to multiple Bitcoin nodes for automatic failover and high availability.

+#### Multi-Node Configuration

+The Gateway supports configuring multiple Bitcoin nodes with priority-based failover.
+Nodes are tried in order of priority (0 = highest priority), and the Gateway will automatically fail over to backup nodes if the primary node becomes unavailable.

+**Configuration options:**
+- `nodes`: Array of Bitcoin node configurations (at least one required)
+  - `rpcurl`: Full RPC URL (e.g., "http://localhost:8332")
+  - `rpcuser`: RPC username
+  - `rpcpassword`: RPC password
+  - `priority`: Node priority (0 = highest, lower numbers tried first)
+  - `enabled`: Whether this node is enabled (true/false)
+- `max_consecutive_failures`: Number of attempts to retry a node before switching to the next node (default: 3, range: 1-100)
+- `failover_cooldown_seconds`: Time to wait before retrying a failed node (default: 30, range: 5-300)
+- `try_higher_priority_nodes`: Automatically recover to higher priority nodes when available (default: true)

 #### 1. Bitcoin Node Running in Docker (Same Network)